 If you are concerned about anyone's behaviour, please speak to a member of our team.
 We ask you to help us to remain open and everyone to have an enjoyable visit by following the guidelines.

 Hand sanitiser will be provided on site at the entrance points to buildings and at key locations.
 Hand washing facilities are also available and there will be signage reminding people to wash their hands or use sanitiser.

 We are providing hand sanitiser and hand washing facilities for our staff.
 Our staff and public facilities will be checked regularly and topped up where necessary.

 We have an in-house cleaning team who will be cleaning our site prior to opening and making checks throughout the day.
 The rest of our team will also be supporting the cleaning team in specific areas such as our shop and Tea Shop.

 Please speak to a member of the team if you have any concerns.

-We are using Perspex screens in some areas instead of masks.
+All staff and volunteers will wear face covering.
+We are using Perspex screens in some areas in addition to masks.